-Nurses caring for trauma patients may find baseline deficit monitoring to be a valuable aid in determining whether the patient continues to be hypoperfused.
+Nurses caring for trauma patients may find baseline deficit monitoring to be valuable in determining whether the patient continues to be hypoperfused.

-Shock is classified as cardiogenic (pump failure) or due to decreased venous return (as a result of hypovolemia or vasodilation).
+Shock is classified as cardiogenic (pump failure) or due to decreased venous return (due to hypovolemia or vasodilation).

-Other causes of shock include adrenal insufficiency, carbon monoxide poisoning, and severe thyroid disease.
+Other shock causes include adrenal insufficiency, carbon monoxide poisoning, and severe thyroid disease.
 Early treatment of shock is necessary to prevent multisystem organ failure.

 Sepsis is associated with cardiovascular changes that can lead to the development of tissue hypoperfusion.
 Early recognition of sepsis and tissue hypoperfusion is essential to implement adequate hemodynamic support and prevent irreversible organ damage.

-Therapeutic interventions aimed at optimizing hemodynamics in patients with sepsis include aggressive fluid resuscitation, the use of vasopressor agents, inotropic agents, and in selected cases blood product transfusions.
+Therapeutic interventions aimed at optimizing hemodynamics in patients with sepsis include aggressive fluid resuscitation, vasopressor agents, inotropic agents, and in selected cases, blood product transfusions.

 Sepsis-induced tissue hypoperfusion

-Even with restoration of adequate blood pressure and normal or supranormal cardiac output, signs of tissue hypoperfusion may persist.
+Even with restoring adequate blood pressure and average or supranormal cardiac output, signs of tissue hypoperfusion may persist.

-It is not well known whether these abnormalities are present at the onset of sepsis or represent a progression of events.
+Whether these abnormalities are present at the onset of sepsis or represent a progression of events is unknown.
 However, it is believed that early intervention with aggressive hemodynamic support may limit the damage of sepsis-induced tissue hypoperfusion and limit or prevent the development of endothelial injury.

-The septic shock defined as sepsis with hypotension refractory (mean systolic blood pressure <90 mmHg, arterial pressure <60 mmHg or a fall of ≥40 mmHg from baseline pressures), despite the administration of fluids, has been used traditionally for conceptualizing the clinical syndrome of persistent tissue hypoperfusion induced by sepsis.
+Septic shock, defined as sepsis with hypotension refractory (mean systolic blood pressure <90 mmHg, arterial pressure <60 mmHg, or a fall of ≥40 mmHg from baseline pressures), despite the administration of fluids, has been used traditionally for conceptualizing the clinical syndrome of persistent tissue hypoperfusion induced by sepsis.

 Blood pressure alone is unlikely to be sufficient to identify the presence or absence of tissue hypoperfusion in patients with sepsis; patients with sepsis-induced hypoperfusion may have normal blood pressures.

-Therefore, it is important to recognize other signs that are indicative of tissue hypoperfusion.
-Tissue hypoperfusion markers can be classified into two groups: global hypoperfusion indices and regional hypoperfusion indices.
+Therefore, it is important to recognize other signs indicative of tissue hypoperfusion.
+Tissue hypoperfusion markers can be classified into global hypoperfusion indices and regional hypoperfusion indices.

 A recent International Conference on Definitions of Sepsis recommended expanding the diagnostic criteria for sepsis.